XiaoMi/themis/readme.md

      ```

-3. For familiy needs themis, set THEMIS_ENABLE to 'true' by adding "CONFIG => {'THEMIS_ENABLE', 'true'}" to the family descriptor in table create script.
+3. For familiy needs themis, set THEMIS_ENABLE to 'true' by adding "CONFIG => {'THEMIS_ENABLE', 'true'}" to the family descriptor when creating table.

 ### Depends themis-client